nodiscc/github-stars-backup/README.md

 # github-stars-backup

-Backup a list of github starred repositories for a user.
+Backup a list of github starred repositories for the specified user.

 ### Python version